kasrahmi/Cart-pole/README.md

 After training and evaluating the model, the README suggests calculating the average reward over all episodes to assess the agent's performance.

----

-This Markdown document provides a structured explanation of setting up the environment, implementing the A2C algorithm, training the agent, evaluating its performance, and interpreting results.
-Adjust the sections and details as per your actual implementation and any additional information you find relevant.